TSuppiah04/News-Sentiment-Analysis-and-Backtested-Multi-Factor-Trading-Strategy/README.md

 3. Volatility - Makes trades based off changes in rolling volatility.
 4. News Sentiment - Uses the NLP model finBERT to score news headlines.

 Using price data downloaded from Yahoo Finance, alongside fetching financial news from Finnhub, these 4 trading signals were generated and combined.
-Performance is then tested using backtesting and reports are generated using quantstats.
+Performance is then tested using backtesting and walk-forward analysis.
+Reports are then generated using quantstats.

 ## Requirements: